-With the purpose of executing and implementing activities aimed at protecting, maintaining and promoting the growth of aquatic biodiversity, the sea turtle conservation volunteer program was created.
-In this sense, it seeks to sensitize the population near the beaches on the conservation and protection of endangered species.
+With the purpose of executing and implementing activities to protect, maintain and promote the growth of aquatic biodiversity, the volunteer program for the conservation of sea turtles is created in Panama.
+In this sense, it seeks to sensitize the population near the beaches about conservation and protection of endangered species.

 The work done in the sea turtle conservation volunteer program, since its inception has been done with the help of students, residents and volunteers, promoting through this project, the proper management and conservation of natural resources.

 All our actions are executed and strengthened thanks to projects with specific causes, donations, support from volunteers and visitors.

 - The sea turtle conservation volunteer program in Panama seeks to improve and diminish the negative impact created by the lack of awareness of the care of this marine species and the environment that surrounds them.

 - To encourage the social responsibility of the people with whom we have contact and work.

 We invite you to learn the necessary details to be part of one of the most interesting sea turtle conservation volunteer programs in the Panamanian Pacific.
 Where you will have the opportunity to contribute to sea turtle conservation.
 Additionally, you will be able to enrich your knowledge about nesting beach monitoring, scientific data collection and turtle nesting habits.